• Home

 Little Pea

 If only Little Pea would eat his candy!
-He must force down a few bites if he wants desert — spinach!
+He must force down a few bites if he wants dessert — spinach!

 Chronicle Books made a teacher’s guide for Little Pea, Little Oink, and Little Hoot.